Facts About Heartworms

 Our Pets for Life program provides free spay/neuter surgeries, vaccinations, licensing, supplies (leashes, collars, crates), veterinary care and pet resources for Fulton County residents living in these zip codes: 30310, 30311, 30312, 30314, 30315, 30318 or 30331.

-If your pet has an unexpected illness or injury and you are unable to pay full-price for veterinary care, our Stay Together Fund may be able to help.
-For more information, email clinic@lifelineanimal.org
+If your pet has an unexpected illness or injury and you are unable to pay full-price for veterinary care, LifeLine may be able to help.
+The Stay Together Fund, which relies on donations from our community, is available in certain cases to help supplement the cost of pet care.
+Ask our team if you qualify at your next appointment in our clinics.

 Our Home Free Program will help more pets get back home for FREE!
 If you’ve lost your pet and they are brought to the shelter for the first time, we will waive reclaim fees and any dog-at-large citation so you can quickly reclaim them at no cost!